Accreditation Status & Professional Registration

 Follow a link below or scroll down for all accreditation, registration and career development information:

-Our Master of Landscape Architecture is fully accredited through the Landscape Architecture Accreditation Board (LAAB), and was granted a six-year accreditation in 2019.
-The next accreditation visit for the MLA program will occur in Spring 2025.
-The school plans to seek accreditation for the Bachelor of Landscape Architecture program when it becomes eligible in Spring 2023, following the first graduating class.
+Our Master of Landscape Architecture is fully accredited through the Landscape Architecture Accreditation Board (LAAB), and was granted a six-year accreditation in 2019 with no recommendations for improvement.
+Our recently launched Bachelor of Landscape Architecture program will be eligible for accreditation with its first graduating class, and will seek accreditation concurrently with the MLA program in Fall 2025-Spring 2026.

 Each LAAB-accredited program must maintain and monitor—and strive to advance—academic quality within its curriculum and its institution.
 “Academic quality” at its most basic means that a program satisfies—meets or exceeds—student and professional expectations.
 However, the program must reflect the institutional mission, thus providing diversity amongst programs and fostering innovation in practice, research and service.
 The program must have specific processes to determine if its quality standards are being met; evaluation must be ongoing and forward-thinking.
 Academic quality is indicated not only by student achievement but also by high standards of teaching, research and service.
 The goals and results of these activities should reflect both the institutional mission and that of the profession of landscape architecture.